0

 Example

-To see examples of report item parts in use, check out the example project Q&A Showcase here.
-Download and install the project, run it under TEST to see how information can be presented, then inspect the report folder logicnets to see the specific configurations used.
+To see examples of report-item part in use, check out the example project Q&A Showcase here.
+Download and install the project, run it in TEST mode to see how information can be presented, then inspect the report folder logicnets to see the specific configurations.

 Tips and Tricks